RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 Traditionally, HPC at Sheffield has always been 'Free At Point of Use' and although this allows everyone to have *some* HPC access for 'free' (It really comes out of overheads), it usually leaves most people wanting more.
 You'll know what we mean if you've ever waited in the queues for longer than it takes your job to run!

 Free at Point of Use is great and we don't expect this to change but we want to offer our collaborators something more.

+# Support

+We are Research Software Engineers who work with a diverse group of researchers.
+Their needs are driving what can be done on Sheffield's HPC systems and we are helping them do it.
+Some of the support we've given to HPC users over the last couple of years includes:-

+* **Improved documentation** We moved the documentation to [GitHub](https://github.com/rcgsheffield/sheffield_hpc) and opened up the install process.
+Now, users can see exactly how every application was installed and can also contribute to improving the documentation in a way that ensures that they get credit for their work.
+* **New compute models** HPC is changing.
+It's no longer confined to OpenMP and MPI for Fortran and C users.
+We've worked to allow [Apache Spark workloads](https://github.com/mikecroucher/Intro_to_HPC) run on the cluster, [compiled optimised versions of R](https://github.com/mikecroucher/Intro_to_HPC), [developed access via Jupyter notebook](http://rse.shef.ac.uk/blog/willfurnass_intro/), improved GPU support and installed dozens of applications.
+* **Made your code faster** You use HPC because you need your results more quickly.
+We have helped [dozens of researchers](http://rse.shef.ac.uk/testimonials/) make their code **hundreds** of times faster.

+Some of our support services are Free At Point of Use but we also offer paid-for support.
+[Contact us](http://rse.shef.ac.uk/contact/) to start discussing this.

 # Can you guarantee me access to *my* hardware exactly when I need it?